MonashMath/SCI1022/Unix-CLI.md

-Even though this section is quite important, it cannot f you are using `git-bash`, you will see that what is explained here is not what y
+Even though this section is quite important, it cannot f you are using `git-bash`, you will see that what is explained here is not what you observe in your shell.
+You can follow the discussion and run the commands, but they don't have any effect at all.

 Unix files and folders have **permissions**.
 The permissions of a file or directory indicate **who can do what with such file or folder**.
 Actions that can be performed on a file or folder fall into three main categories:
 - reading `r`: any access to a file or folder  that does not change it (e.g., displaying).